Kerstin Forsberg

 About me

-Kerstin Forsberg is professor in chemical engineering with expertise in separation processes, in particular crystallization.
-The knowledge is often applied in projects concerning recovery of resources from waste streams (e.g. spent batteries, pickling acid, red mud) or to investigate phenomena connected to the transport of pollutants (e.g. heavy metals, radionuclides and microplastics).
+Kerstin Forsberg is professor in chemical engineering with expertise in separation processes, particularly crystallization.
+Forsberg teaches in courses at the bachelor's, master's, and PhD levels at KTH.
+Her expertise is also applied in research projects, primarily focused on recovery of resources from waste streams (e.g. spent batteries, pickling acid, red mud) or investigation of phenomena connected to the transport of pollutants (e.g. heavy metals, radionuclides and microplastics).

 My primary research interest is: